ShankarPushkar/spring-boot-tasks/README.md

    information whenever the application starts.
 Use both approaches:
    Approach 1: ApplicationListener<ContextRefreshedEvent>
    Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)

-6.Global exception using Controller advice
+6. Global exception using Controller advice

 7. Remove all hardcoded data from the application code to application.properties
    a) by using @Value.